First Tee Life Skills Experience Program

 Introduction to basic golf skills through fun games and developmentally-appropriate golf equipment.
 Ages 4-6.

-Entry level to The First Tee Life Skills Experience Program regardless of age or golf skills level.
+Entry level to First Tee Life Skills Experience Program regardless of age or golf skills level.
 Coaches group participants by age and ability to properly introduce the game of golf while learning The First Tee Code of Conduct and Nine Core Values, appreciating the rules and etiquette of the sport and developing golf skills.
 Minimum age 7.

 Continued emphasis on golf skills, rules or play, interpersonal skills, and self-management skills on and off the course.
 Minimum age 9 and PLAYer certified.

 Continued emphasis on golf skills, etiquette, goal setting, on and off the course.
 Minimum ages 11 and Par certified.